meuzishun/project-management-workflow-guide/README.md

 squash 4d5e6f7 Rename variables for clarity
 ```

+This tells Git to combine all of those commits into one.

-Edit the commit message (if prompted), Git will then show a prompt like:
+#### 4. Edit the commit message:

+Git will then open a new editor window.
+You'll see something like this:

 ```
 # This is a combination of 4 commits.